 I'll admit that these homemade brown sugar and cinnamon Pop-Tarts don't taste exactly like the original.
 But they do taste like what I always wished the brown sugar and cinnamon Pop-Tarts tasted like.
-While the original crust was underwhelming (am I the only one who used to break off the edges just to get to the filling?), the crust in this recipe is flavorful and delicious.
+While the original crust was underwhelming (am I the only one who used to break off the edges just to get to the filling?), the flaky crust in this recipe is flavorful and delicious.

 The biggest challenge in this recipe was the filling.
-Other recipes all seem to use very similar fillings which came out lacking flavor, and would get hard and chewy when they cooled a little.
+Other recipes all seem to use very similar fillings which lack flavor, and get hard and chewy when they cool a little.
 But this filling tastes perfect, and even better, it stays soft and moist when it cools.
 (A combination of vegan butter and coconut cream is the secret!)

 Are Pop-Tarts vegan?
 Some versions of Pop-Tarts (without the frosting) are already vegan.
 But the frosting contains gelatin sourced from beef.
 This recipe makes cinnamon frosting without any animal products.

-Can I heat these Pop-Tarts in the toaster?
+Can I heat these homemade Pop-Tarts in the toaster?
 I don't recommend it because the frosting tends to melt and drip off in the toaster.
-You can reheat them in a toaster oven or conventional oven at 350 degrees Fahrenheit (175 degrees Celsius) for 2-3 minutes until warm.
+You can reheat them in a toaster oven or conventional oven at 350°F (175°C) for 2-3 minutes until warm.

 Can I use vegan butter or coconut oil instead of shortening?
 In my tests, vegetable shortening was the easiest to work with and tasted the best.
 You could use vegan butter, but I'd recommend refrigerating the dough for 30 minutes before rolling it out.
 I wouldn't use coconut oil because it melts too easily.

 Prep Time75 minutes